 The static library is easy to use:

-- Get the static library package from the T-Plan Support and unzip it to your Mac OS X machine with Xcode 5 and your application project.
+- Unzip it to your Mac OS X machine with Xcode and your application project.

 - Right click the Frameworks folder in the Xcode project view, select "Add Files To ..." and add the libTPlanTestLib.a file.